Project31/ansible-kubernetes-openshift-pi3/README.md

 ansible pis -u pirate -k -i hosts --become -m shell --args "dbus-uuidgen > /etc/machine-id"
 ```

 Use "hypriot" as password here.
-You can also use the script `tools/init_machine_id.sh`
+You can also use the script `tools/init_machine_id.sh`.
+If you get errors during this command, please check that you don't have stale entries

 ### Basic Node Setup